ffund/run-my-experiment-on-geni-blog/2016-08-30-bridging-the-empathy-gap-between-web-developers-and-users.md

 When you have finished the experiment, please delete your resources on the GENI Portal to free them for use by other experimenters.

 ## Notes

-Some caveats:

-* The [tbf](http://lartc.org/manpages/tc-tbf.html) rate limiting may not work well at high data rates.
-Specifically, it may throttle the link _too_ much.
-* Other factors, like latency and packet loss, can affect the measured throughput.
-* The data in this repository comes from the 2015 edition of the Measuring Broadband America program, specfiically the validated data set from September 2014, and the Urban Rate Survey for the corresponding year.
-To repeat this analysis for another year, please refer to the [Appendix](https://github.com/csmithsalzberg/CodeRealisticTestbeds/blob/master/Appendix.md) which describes how we transformed the data set for use with our Python script.

 This research was supported by the NYU Tandon School of Engineering [Center for K12 STEM Education](http://engineering.nyu.edu/k12stem) via the [ARISE](http://engineering.nyu.edu/k12stem/arise/) program, and by the Pinkerton Foundation.